pimsmath/prima2021/content/career-fair/index.md

 researchers who will be looking for employment now or in the near future.
 The PRIMA Career Fair is a golden opportunity  for job seekers who are highly skilled in the mathematical sciences to meet with face-to-face with employers who have opportunities utilizing those skills.
-Ultimately, we hope network at the Career Fair leads to future employees getting started on a satisfying career.
+Ultimately, we hope networking at the Career Fair leads to future employees getting started on a satisfying career.